Quick Answer

 PDIC Insurance: Is Your Money Safe?

 All legitimate banks in the Philippines — including digital banks — are required to be insured by the Philippine Deposit Insurance Corporation (PDIC).
-This means your deposits are protected up to ₱500,000 per depositor per bank, even if the bank fails.
+This means your deposits are protected up to ₱1,000,000 per depositor per bank (the coverage increased from ₱500,000 effective March 15, 2025), even if the bank fails.

 If a financial institution claims to offer very high interest rates but is not PDIC-insured, your deposit is not protected.
 Always verify that your bank is on the PDIC member list before depositing money.